 This page has been created to provide periodic project updates.
 Answers to commonly asked questions have been provided along with links to related project information.
-If you have questions not addressed on this page please contact Adam Farr, Manager of Development Review at the Town of Halton Hills at 905-873-2601 ext 2422 (email Adam Farr) or contact the Planning and Sustainability Department at 905-873-2601 ext 2900.
+If you have questions not addressed on this page please contact Adam Farr, Manager of Development Review at the Town of Halton Hills at 905-873-2601 ext 2422 (email Adam Farr) or contact the Planning & Sustainability Department at 905-873-2601 ext 2900.

 Ontario Municipal Board Decision

-The Ontario Municipal Board issued its decision approving the Eden Oak Creditview Heights Inc. development applications seeking a zoning bylaw amendment and conditions of draft plan of subdivision approval for a 31 unit residential subdivision in the Hamlet of Glen Williams in the Town of Halton Hills.
+The Ontario Municipal Board issued its decision approving the Eden Oak Creditview Heights Inc. development applications seeking a zoning by-law amendment and conditions of draft plan of subdivision approval for a 31 unit residential subdivision in the Hamlet of Glen Williams in the Town of Halton Hills.

 The approval issued by the Ontario Municipal Board includes two major components:

-- A Zoning Bylaw that sets out the various uses for the site including the designated environmental lands, the stormwater ponds, and the residential areas along with the various regulations that apply to the overall site and the specific lots; and </li>
+<li>A <a href='http://haltonhills.ca/omb/pdf/edenoak/FINAL REVISED DRAFT ZONING BYLAW.pdf' target='_blank'>Zoning Bylaw</a> that sets out the various uses for the site including the designated environmental lands, the stormwater ponds, and the residential areas along with the various regulations that apply to the overall site and the specific lots; and </li>

-- The conditions of draft plan of subdivision approval which set out the studies, obligations and detailed requirements that must be fulfilled by the developer before they can register* the lots and build on those lots. *Registration is the legal term for creation of residential lots (which will sold to home owners) and creation of associated infrastructure such as roads, stormwater and protected lands which is owned by the Town.
+<li>The <a href='http://haltonhills.ca/omb/pdf/edenoak/FINAL DRAFT Conditions of Draft Plan Approval.pdf' target='_blank'>conditions of draft plan of subdivision approval </a> which set out the studies, obligations and detailed requirements that must be fulfilled by the developer before they can register* the lots and build on those lots. *Registration is the legal term for creation of residential lots (which will sold to home owners) and creation of associated infrastructure such as roads, stormwater and protected lands which is owned by the Town.</li>

 What happens next?

 The owner has advised they intend to start the process of clearing the conditions of draft plan approval.
 Before any on or off site work can begin the owner must clear the required specific conditions, which includes submitting various studies and documents and entering into agreements that satisfy the Town and outside agencies including Halton Region and Credit Valley Conservation .

 Where will construction occur first?

 The location, timing or sequencing of development cannot be confirmed until staff has received the required studies including a detailed project schedule.

-- Gamble Street to create the sewer connections to the owners lands; and
+<li>Gamble Street to create the sewer connections to the owners lands; and </li>

-- Credit Street to install a stormwater pipe.
+<li>Credit Street to install a stormwater pipe. </li>

 Will there be disruption to Wildwood Trail?

 An emergency services connection (gated granular path) and water services connection will be created connecting Ann St to the future cul de sac in the Eden Oak development.
 The grade difference between Ann St and the cul de sac will require lowering of the Wildwood Trail in that area.
 The owner is required to provide plans demonstrating how this crossing will occur along with a construction plan that addresses the staging and restoration.
-Wildwood Trail restoration and construction is addressed in Condition 65 of the conditions of draft plan of subdivision approval.
+Wildwood Trail restoration and construction is addressed in Condition 65 of the <a href='http://haltonhills.ca/omb/pdf/edenoak/FINAL DRAFT Conditions of Draft Plan Approval.pdf' target='_blank'>conditions of draft plan of subdivision approval</a>.

 What does â€œconditions of draft plan of subdivision approvalâ€ mean?